ElyonNosa/INBA/README.md

 The entire world is currently recovering from an economic recession.
 The cost of living has risen a non-negligible amount, primarily due to rising inflation and increased demand from a restless population who is ready to move on from lockdown.
 Now is not a bad time to learn how to manage your spendings. \
 On a less serious note, saving money is an important life skill that everyone should know.
-A penny saved is a penny earned, so any money saved in the present can be invested into important things (such as education) that will help you earn more money in the future.
+A penny saved is a penny earned, since we do not want to spend more than we earn.
+It also helps to have a safety net in the form of a money stockpile, in case things go wrong. \
 If this is something that you struggle with, then this app will assist you on your journey to becoming an ideal money saver.

 ## What are the success criteria?
 - Provide the user as much information and statistics as possible about their spendings.